Will Fowles

-Will Fowles (born 27 July 1978) is an Australian politician.
-He has been a Labor Party member of the Victorian Legislative Assembly since November 2018, representing the seat of Burwood in Melbourne's Eastern suburbs.
-Ahead of the 2022 Victorian state election, the seat of Burwood was abolished by Victoria's Electoral Boundaries Commission, leading Fowles to stand for the seat of Ringwood, where he resides with his family.
+Will Fowles (born 27 July 1978) is an Australian politician in the Victorian Legislative Assembly, representing the division of Ringwood.

+Fowles was first elected in November 2018, initially representing the seat of Burwood in Melbourne's eastern suburbs for the Victorian Labor Party.
+Ahead of the 2022 Victorian state election, the seat of Burwood was abolished by Victoria's Electoral Boundaries Commission, leading Fowles to stand for the seat of Ringwood.
+He was elected as the Member for Ringwood in November 2022.
+After allegations of sexual assault of a government employee were published, Fowles resigned from the Labor caucus in August 2023 before resigning as a Labor member in August 2024.
+He has since sat as an independent.
-During his time in office, Fowles has voiced support for growing social housing and mental health reform.
-He is a member of the Legislative Assembly Environment and Planning Committee and has a small business background extending from hospitality to finance, property and strategic communication.

 Early life and education

-Fowles was born in 1978 and grew up in Hawthorn.
-His father was a business owner and his mother was a primary school teacher, who has since retrained as a nurse.
-He attended Saint Joseph's Primary School and then Scotch College.
-He has three younger brothers.

-Fowles began his studies at Monash University in 1997, completing his Bachelor of Commerce in 2001 and his Bachelor of Laws in 2003.
-Fowles was elected President of the Monash Student Association for 2000, from a ticket composed primarily of Labor students.
+Fowles grew up in the eastern suburbs of Melbourne.
+He has three brothers.
+His father is David Fowles, the chief executive and part owner of Fowles Auction Group.
+His brother is Matt Fowles, chief executive and owner of Fowles Wines.
+His brother Jack Fowles leads Fowles Entertainment, is the Manager of Major Giving at Arts Centre Melbourne, and is an Honorary Aide to the Governor of Victoria.

+Fowles attended Scotch College and Monash University.
+In 2000, he was elected President of the Monash University Students' Association.

 Pre-parliamentary career

-Following his graduation from Monash University, Fowles worked for Unilever and investment firm Scarborough Capital before starting his own business, Piper Capital, in 2006.
-Piper Capital managed a portfolio including the Food and Wine Co. in Melbourne and the Heritage Hotel in Rockhampton, Queensland.
-In 2015, Fowles founded Piper Communications, which provided strategic communications advice and advocacy for both commercial and not-for-profit clients.
+Fowles worked as a strategic communications consultant before running for Parliament.
+He has run a hospitality and property investment business, and a fund management business.

 Fowles has also served on key sporting boards and committees.
 In 2005, he became the youngest ever member of the MCC Committee, ultimately being re-elected twice and serving nine years in that role.
 Additionally, he was appointed as a Trustee of the Melbourne and Olympic Parks Trust in 2015, where he served until 2018.

 Political career

-Fowles joined the Australian Labor Party at age 21 and became involved in local branches in Hawthorn, Richmond and Burwood.
-A staunch Republican, he was elected as National Youth Convenor of the Australian Republican Movement at age 23.
-He continued to serve in various positions in the Republican Movement until 2018.

 In 2002 Fowles stood as a candidate in the East Yarra by-election gaining an 8.8% swing to Labor, but failing narrowly to defeat Liberal MP Richard Dalla-Riva.
-In 2008, Fowles ran for Lord Mayor of Melbourne on the “Fowles: A Fresh Vision” ticket, advocating for stronger community engagement and accountability.
+In 2008, Fowles ran for Lord Mayor of Melbourne and was defeated by Robert Doyle.